-Bottarga Origin and History
+Bottarga Origin and Curiosities

 The name Bottarga comes from the Arabic word “butarih”, which means salted or smoked fish.
 In Sardinian dialect it is called “butarga” or “bottariga”.
 The preparation technique of bottarga has been known since ancient times, often as a secondary activity of tuna and mullet fishermen.

 There are even historical finds dating back to the Egyptian period.
 The spread then in the Mediterranean area is attributable to the Arabs.
-The Arabs were in fact famous in this area for their refined culinary techniques that they transmitted to other populations of the Mediterranean, often together with the name of the products.
+The Arabs were in fact famous in this area for the refined culinary techniques that they transmitted to other populations of the Mediterranean, often together with the name of the products.

 Traditionally, bottarga was the meal of fishermen who spent the day at sea.
 For centuries it was a very expensive food, which could only be afforded by the rich, it was considered a valuable gift and a very important bargaining chip.
-And until the seventies it remained an elite food, reserved for those who worked in the tuna traps and for moneylenders.
+And until the seventies, it remained an elite food, reserved for those who worked in the tuna traps and for moneylenders.
 Today, however, it is more easily available.

-How to make Bottarga
+How Bottarga Is Made

 Then another board of seasoned wood need to be laid on top of the roe for pressing, and again on top of the stones, heavy enough to compress the bags and allow the salt to be absorbed entirely, a period that varies from 10 to 15 days, depending on the size.

-Once this has been done, they everything need to be air-dried for a few days and cured in a dry and ventilated place for at least 60-90 days, and after having been rinsed of the excess salt, the bags will dry and take on their characteristic colour, tending to red, and their delicate scent of sea and salt.
+Once this has been done, they everything need to be air-dried for a few days and cured in a dry and ventilated place for at least 60-90 days, and after having been rinsed of the excess salt, the bags will dry and take on their characteristic color, tending to red, and their delicate scent of sea and salt.